dyhes/zulip/docs/outreach/gsoc.md

   (user)](https://github.com/zulip/zulip/labels/area%3A%20settings%20%28user%29),
   [stream
   settings](https://github.com/zulip/zulip/labels/area%3A%20stream%20settings)
-  ) in the space of improving the Zulip administrative UI.
+  ) in the space of improving the Aloha administrative UI.
 Many are little bite-size fixes in those pages, which are great for getting a feel for things, but a solid project here would be implementing several of the major missing features as full-stack development